Stung By Twitter, Trump Signs Executive Order To Weaken Social Media Companies

 The order directs the Federal Communications Commission to start a rule-making process to clarify when social media companies should keep protections under the law.

-Height Capital Markets analysts Chase White and Clayton Allen, described the executive order as "mostly noise without any teeth."
+Height Capital Markets analysts Chase White and Clayton Allen described the executive order as "mostly noise without any teeth."

-In part, they wrote, because the FCC only exerts limited control over social media companies,which are not regulated like traditional broadcasters.
-And historically, the FCC have been opposed to social media regulation, White and Allen noted.
+In a note to investors, they wrote that the FCC only exerts limited control over social media companies, which are not regulated like traditional broadcasters.
+And historically, the FCC has been opposed to social media regulation, White and Allen pointed out.

-Already, some of the five members of FCC are expressing about the White House's action.
+Already, some of the five members of FCC are expressing concern about the White House's action.

 "This does not work.
 Social media can be frustrating.
 But an Executive Order that would turn the Federal Communications Commission into the President's speech police is not the answer," Jessica Rosenworcel said in a statement.
 "It's time for those in Washington to speak up for the First Amendment.
 History won't be kind to silence."

-The ACLU's Senior Legislative Counsel Kate Ruane called the order an attempt to punish social media companies for posts that displease the president.
+Kate Ruane, senior legislative counsel for the American Civil Liberties Union, called the order an attempt to punish social media companies for posts that displease the president.

 "Ironically, Donald Trump is a big beneficiary of Section 230," Ruane said.
 "If platforms were not immune under the law, then they would not risk the legal liability that could come with hosting Donald Trump's lies, defamation and threats."